openstack-archive/tricircle/doc/source/multi-pod-installation-devstack.rst

 With multi-pod installation of the Tricircle, you can try out cross-pod l2 networking and cross-pod l3 networking features.

-As the first step to support cross-pod l2 networking, we have added VLAN network type to the Tricircle.
+To support cross-pod l2 networking, we have added both VLAN and VxLAN network type to the Tricircle.
 When a VLAN type network created via the central Neutron server is used to boot virtual machines in different pods, local Neutron server in each pod will create a VLAN type network with the same VLAN ID and physical network as the central network, so each pod should be configured with the same VLAN allocation pool and physical network.
 Then virtual machines in different pods can communicate with each other in the same physical network with the same VLAN tag.
+Similarly, for VxLAN network type, each pod should be configured with the same VxLAN allocation pool, so local Neutron server in each pod can create a VxLAN type network with the same VxLAN ID as is allocated by the central Neutron server.

 Cross-pod l3 networking is supported in two ways in the Tricircle.
-If two networks connected to the router are of local type, we utilize a shared provider VLAN network to achieve cross-pod l3 networking.
-Later we may also use VxLAN network or multi-segment VLAN network.
-When a subnet is attached to a router via the central Neutron server, the Tricircle not only creates corresponding subnet and router in the pod, but also creates a VLAN type "bridge" network.
+If two networks connected to the router are of local type, we utilize a shared VLAN or VxLAN network to achieve cross-pod l3 networking.
+When a subnet is attached to a router via the central Neutron server, the Tricircle not only creates corresponding subnet and router in the pod, but also creates a "bridge" network.
 Both tenant network and "bridge" network are attached to the router.
-Each tenant will have one allocated VLAN, which is shared by the tenant's "bridge" networks across pods.
-The CIDRs of "bridge" networks for one tenant are also the same, so the router interfaces in "bridge" networks across different pods can communicate with each other via the provider VLAN network.
+Each tenant will have one allocated VLAN or VxLAN ID, which is shared by the tenant's "bridge" networks across pods.
+The CIDRs of "bridge" networks for one tenant are also the same, so the router interfaces in "bridge" networks across different pods can communicate with each other.
 By adding an extra route as following::

   destination: CIDR of tenant network in another pod